 Soy tu Piano (I’m Your Piano)

-The initiative was thought up by a group of artists and musicians aiming to bring access to music and arts education into public spaces in Uruguay, and promote harmonious (literally!) interaction between the residents of the city, musicians and non-musicians alike.
+The initiative is the brainchild of a group of artists and musicians aiming to bring access to music and arts education into public spaces in Uruguay, and promote harmonious (literally!) interaction between the residents of the city, musicians and non-musicians alike.

 They’ve come up with two types of action.

-“Free Piano” where anyone who wants to can sit down and play, and “Spontaneous Concerts” where established pianists –such as Uruguayan jazz legend Hugo Fattoruso who played in the plaza on April 21– take the piano through its paces for the public.
+“Free Piano” where anyone who wants to can sit down and play, and “Spontaneous Concerts” where established pianists –such as Uruguayan jazz legend Hugo Fattoruso— take the piano through its paces for the public.

 The piano was painted by street artists at Casa Wang.